OI-wiki/i18n/README.md

 mkdocs --help
 ```

 We are now rendering MathJax on the server side.
-If you want to achieve a similar effect, you may refer to [.travis.yml](https://github.com/OI-wiki/OI-wiki/blob/master/.travis.yml) for more details.
-(Need to install [Node.js](https://nodejs.org/en/download/))
+If you want to achieve a similar effect, you may refer to [.travis.yml](https://github.com/OI-wiki/OI-wiki/blob/master/.travis.yml) for more details. ([Node.js](https://nodejs.org/en/download/) required)

 ### Mirror